ghc-proposals/ghc-proposals/proposals/0000-simple-constrained-type-families.rst

     data FPack a where
         FPack :: forall (_ :: C) => F a -> FPack a

+Indeed, adding constrained type families provides a motivation to add irrelevant binders, at least for constraints, without needing dependent types fas a justification, but that is beyond the scope of this proposal.

 The New Haskeller Story
 +++++++++++++++++++++++